-We become angry around negative experiences, but it’s important we deal with anger, as anger has a way of controlling us if we don’t control it.
+It’s easy to become angry around negative experiences, but it’s important we deal with negative experiences so that anger doesn’t control us.
+We must control it.

 But some of us are just angry people.
-However, talking about how we feel, can make a difference between acceptance and non-acceptance of an illness, particularly a terminal one.
-Sadly, the thought of being terminally ill can bring about negative and angry feelings but may also bring about positive feelings too, particularly in the early stages.
+However, talking about how we feel can make a difference between acceptance and non-acceptance of our issues and illness, particularly a terminal one.
+Sadly, the thought of being terminally ill can bring about a negative and angry response, but can also bring about positive feelings too, particularly in the early stages.

 When someone is initially diagnosed there a slight determination for that person to remain upbeat about their illness.
-They have a sense of commitment to fight and remain positive in the initial stages.
-I have seen that happen.
+They have a sense of commitment to fight and remain positive in the initial stages of their illness.

-Although initially it’s the patient that has to deal with their illness, their family will also need to work through it.
-When our loved ones are angry all the time, it makes it hard for anyone to cope.
-No one wants to be around angry people.
+And although initially it’s the patient that has to deal with his or her illness, their family also need to work through their illness too.
+When our loved ones are angry all the time, it makes it hard for us to cope.
+Nobody wants to be around angry people.

 Unfortunately, anger will always stop a person from finding a level of calm and acceptance.
-In some cases, but not all, it can make a difference to their emotional and physical recovery.
+But achieving that can in some cases make a difference to their emotional and physical recovery.